1. Article I Membership

 iv.
 Coaching faculty serving on special appointments with the rank of instructor in physical education, assistant in physical education, associate in physical education, and senior associate in physical education.

 v.
 Full-time faculty on term appointments, including assistants and associates in instruction whose positions are potentially subject to review by the Reappointments Committee.

 vi.
 Part-time faculty on special and term appointments.

 vii.
-The president, the provost, the vice president for Academic Affairs and dean of the faculty (VPAA/DOF), the dean for faculty development and research (DFDR), the dean of curriculum, the dean of the College, and the vice president for Language Schools, Schools Abroad and Graduate Programs.
+The president, the provost, the vice president for Academic Affairs and dean of the faculty (VPAA/DOF), the vice president for Academic Affairs and dean of the Schools, the vice president for academic development, the vice president for student affairs and dean of the College, the dean for faculty development and research (DFDR), the dean of curriculum.

 viii.
 The dean of the Library and the dean of Admissions.

 Additions to the above general rule will be allowed by a majority of the entire voting faculty.
 Requests for such additions are to be submitted to the faculty by the vice president for Academic Affairs and dean of the faculty.